RCrewX/ton_game/README.md

 - Standard TON jetton implementation
 - Used for game rewards and upgrades

+### Subcontract
+- Technical contract for message redirection
+- Created with owner address and unique ID
+- Owner can redirect any message to any destination
+- Enables deploying ships for users without wallets
+- Use case: Owner deploys ships with SubContract(id) as userAddress, then redirects move requests through subcontract to ship

 ## Testing

 The project includes comprehensive tests covering: